 Our Military Claims Solicitors can help you claim compensation if you’ve been injured in a military training accident, or if a loved one was killed whilst training in the British armed forces.

-We help former and current armed forces service men and women claim the compensation they’re entitled to, and many claims can be dealt with on a No Win, No Fee basis – ask us for details.
+We offer a free consultation and can help former and current armed forces service men and women, or family members, to claim the compensation they’re entitled to.
+Many claims can be dealt with on a No Win, No Fee basis – ask us for details.

 We can help you make a civil claim for compensation, and are often able to assist with claims under the Armed Forces Compensation Scheme.
 With the right compensation package in place, we can ensure that injured armed forces personnel get access to the support and rehabilitation they need to recover from their injuries and move on with their lives.